 As we know that labour is the part of society on which all economic advancement rests.
 Even in the mechanical era of the present time, the importance of labour is not decreased.
-For example industry, trade, agriculture, construction of buildings, bridges and roads etc. contribution of labour plays a crucial role.
+For example, in industry, trade, agriculture, construction of buildings, bridges and roads etc. contribution of labour plays a crucial role.
 So, we can say that labour is the aggregation of all human physical and mental effort used in the creation of goods and services.
 It is the primary factor for production.

-Labour Day: History
+International Labour Day: History

 On 1 May, 1886 labour unions went on a strike in the United States of America and demanded that workers should not be forced to work more than eight hours a day.

-The real statement about the event: “Reliable witnesses testified that all the pistol flashes came from the center of the street, where the police were standing, and none from the crowd.
+The real statement about the event: “Reliable witnesses testified that all the pistol flashes came from the centre of the street, where the police were standing, and none from the crowd.
 Moreover, initial newspaper reports made no mention of firing by civilians.
 A telegraph pole at the scene was filled with bullet holes, all coming from the direction of the police.”

 In different countries, May Day or Labour Day is observed on different dates.
 Like in the United States, Labour Day is observed in September.

-In India, to celebrate Labour Day was the first initiative taken by the Labour Kisan Party of Hindustan wherein the Comrade Malayapuram Singaravelu Chettiar, founder of the first trade union, arranged two meetings to celebrate the day.
+In India, celebrating Labour Day was the first initiative taken by the Labour Kisan Party of Hindustan wherein the Comrade Malayapuram Singaravelu Chettiar, founder of the first trade union, arranged two meetings to celebrate the day.
 One meeting was held at Triplicane Beach and another at the beach opposite the Madras High Court.
 Singaravelar passed a resolution that the government should announce a national holiday on 1st May and marked it as a Labour Day.
 For the first time, a red flag was used in India.

-How is Labour Day celebrated?
+How is International Labour Day celebrated?

 There is an official holiday in various countries in the world on International Labour Day or May Day or Labour Day to celebrate the accomplishment of workers.
 Lots of programmes and celebrations are organised on this day.
-Various banners and flags were also decorated by the labourers of different colours.
+Various banners and flags were also decorated by labourers of different colours.
 To increase the social awareness among people various news and messages are distributed by the TV and radio channels by saying Happy Labour Day.